 An employee engagement strategy is an actionable plan for measuring and managing employee engagement levels, so as to ensure the success of the broader business strategy.
 It links employee engagement to clearly defined business outcomes, identifies the most important drivers of engagement that relate to those outcomes, and provides managers with the insights they need to take action and make positive changes.

-Business leaders increasingly recognise that employee engagement is central to business success.
-Without a clear approach to measuring and managing engagement, they struggle to retain the people that their organisation needs – and which their performance depends on.
+Business leaders increasingly recognize that employee engagement is central to business success.
+Without a clear approach to measuring and managing engagement, they struggle to retain the people that their organization needs – and which their performance depends on.

 This new working environment is one where many employees are working remotely, experience new stressors and uncertainty, and are no longer able to communicate face-to-face with colleagues and managers.

 This is why it has never been more important for leaders to be clear about why employee engagement matters, to understand how it’s changing, and how they can equip managers with actionable insights to increase engagement in their own teams.

 The essential characteristics of a good employee engagement strategy

 An effective employee engagement strategy focuses on driving business success by improving employee motivation, productivity and innovation, rather than just reporting on engagement levels.
 It is action-oriented, and designed to identify the steps managers can take.
 It turns employee engagement from a vague concept into a specific set of KPIs with insights and recommendations to improve them.

 Strategies to increase employee engagement focus on the following outcomes:

 1. Employees feel connected to the business strategy

 A shared sense of purpose keeps leadership and employees connected in challenging times.
 If employees understand and identify with their company’s strategy, they are likely to deliver better customer experiences, which lead to increased loyalty and lifetime value, as well as stronger brands.